—– Frequently Asked Questions —–

 Violence: understand it to end it

 People often say to Jennifer and Jeremy that they “can’t imagine” what they are going through.
 Yet, the fact is, everyone can imagine being in their shoes, as hard and as horrifying as that may be.
-Imagining is a form of empathy, connecting us to each other.
+Imagining is a form of empathy that connects us to each other.
 Jeremy and Jennifer want you to imagine what they are going through so that you will be inspired to take action to prevent it from happening to you or those you love.
-They also ask that you imagine a world where the brain can be explored as easily as a heart or a kidney or any other organ.
-And to imagine that brain maladies will no longer be diagnosed based on symptoms as they are today, but instead based on actual physical pathologies.
+They also ask that you imagine a world where the brain can be explored as easily as a heart, kidney, or any other organ.
+They ask that you imagine that brain maladies will no longer be diagnosed based on symptoms as they are today, but instead based on actual physical pathologies.
 Finally, they ask people to imagine communities where every member belongs and is a valuable contributor.
 In such communities, individuals will not feel ostracized, stigmatized, bullied, or alienated, and the propensity to act in a desperate, destructive, or violent way will be diminished.
 Change starts with imagination.

 - What is the significance of the firefly?

 Avielle loved all things that glowed, particularly fireflies.
 She believed their flashing illumination was magic.
 When we explained to her the chemiluminescent process of the protein luciferase cleaving luciferin to create the firefly glow, Avie responded “Yeah, that’s what I said, it’s magic!”
 The firefly is a luminary in the dark and we like to think it represents innocence and wonder, the magic in our world.
 We imagine the research we will foster as pointing a light into the darkest regions of the brain, guiding us toward effective therapies and cures for those afflicted with brain illness.

 - What is the connection between research & community?